PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Introduction

-In contrast, there has been considerably less progress on a fourth category of questions: questions that require aggregating data across all documents in the knowledge base (see Figure \ref{fig:question_taxonomy}).
-For example: “What is the highest and lowest hemoglobin value among all of Jane Doe’s blood tests?”.
+In contrast, there has been considerably less progress on a fourth category: questions that require aggregating data across all documents in the knowledge base (see Figure \ref{fig:question_taxonomy}).
+For example, in the context of medical records: "What is the highest and lowest hemoglobin value among all of Jane Doe's blood tests?".
 Unlike conventional multi-hop queries, these problems lack a natural stopping condition - retrieval cannot halt after a handful of documents because every record may change the answer, and unlike summarization-style questions, they have an exact answer.
-Iterative approaches underperform because they cannot easily decide when the evidence is sufficient, while knowledge graph approaches underperform because the relevant details often lie in the raw document text rather than in abstracted summaries.

-In this work, we focus on precisely these questions.
-We coin the term \textbf{pluri-hop} questions, defined by three conditions: \begin{enumerate} \item Recall sensitivity: Omitting even a single relevant passage leads to an incorrect answer. \item Exhaustiveness: It is impossible to infer from the retrieved context whether the evidence set is complete; in principle, all documents must be checked. \item Exactness: There is only one best answer to the question.
+In this work, we focus on precisely these questions and coin them \textbf{pluri-hop} questions.
+They are defined by three conditions: \begin{enumerate} \item Recall sensitivity: Omitting even a single relevant passage leads to an incorrect answer. \item Exhaustiveness: It is impossible to infer from the retrieved context whether the evidence set is complete; in principle, all documents must be checked. \item Exactness: There is only one best answer.
 All other answers are either incomplete or contain superfluous and/or incorrect information. \end{enumerate}

-These conditions imply that a viable approach to pluri-hop QA must go beyond existing paradigms.
+These conditions imply that a viable approach to pluri-hop QA must go beyond existing paradigms which are typically based on "top-k" retrieval.
 Instead of selectively focusing on a small subset of passages, the system must be designed to check all documents efficiently, while filtering irrelevant material early to maintain feasibility.
-This is in stark contrast to the "top-k" aspect built into most RAG systems.